dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 The operators `in` and `!in` are relational operators, but they may not occur in a chain.
 Use parentheses if necessary.
-An expression like the above is not type-correct in any case.
+Such expressions are usually not type-correct in any case.

 ## **Error: invalid relational operator** {#p_bang_not_a_relational_op}